-Instruction consists of 40 hours of formal classes spread over a 6-week period in Ho Chi Minh City.
+Instruction consists of 40 hours of formal classes spread over a 3-week period in Ho Chi Minh City.
 An additional 10 hours of instruction and guided field practice are integrated during excursions to the Mekong Delta and throughout the homestay period in Ho Chi Minh City.
 These language practicum classes take full advantage of the local environment, requiring students to practice their skills outside the walls of the classroom, yet in a structured way with the support of the language instructors.

-Classes and field-based language activities are taught by qualified, native-speaking language teachers from the University of Economics and the Vietnam-American Association in Ho Chi Minh City.
+Classes and field-based language activities are taught by qualified, native-speaking language teachers who have experienced in teaching Vietnamese for students of SIT Study Abroad Vietnam.
 Students are placed into the appropriate level based on oral proficiency interviews on arrival in Vietnam.
 These placements may not directly correspond to the student's level at the home institution as SIT courses focus on communicative competence and linguistic functional ability.

 Homework is assigned daily and active participation in class conversations is essential and required.
 The course includes weekly quizzes, midterm test and final examinations.
 In class, various teaching methods are employed, including in-class discussion on Vietnamese and American subjects, role plays, recitations for aural comprehension, grammar exercises, as well as out-of-classroom field exercises and social activities with instructors.
 Every week students also practice their language skills with local students in groups of 2 to 4 students for at least two hours.
-Particular attention is paid to building a vocabulary of terms that will support students during educational excursions and their Independent Study Projects.
+Particular attention is paid to building a vocabulary of terms that will support students during educational excursions and communication with homestay families.